 33 of 45

 The water supply at the camps was no better than any of the other substandard accommodations.
-In fact, it notoriously wrought havoc on the health of the inmates.
+In fact, it notoriously wreaked havoc on the health of the internees.

-According to Smeltzer's reports from 1942, "bathing facilities were quite inadequate, running water was late in being made available and two weeks elapsed before hot water was available.”
-Later, he wrote that a "serious lack of sanitary facilities” lead to widespread dysentery.
+According to Smeltzer's reports, "bathing facilities were quite inadequate, running water was late in being made available and two weeks elapsed before hot water was available.”
+He also wrote that a "serious lack of sanitary facilities” led to widespread dysentery.

 34 of 45

-In her paper, "Psychological Effects of the Camps on Japanese Americans" Amy Mass wrote that, "For the honor-conscious Issei [those born and raised in Japan], it was the repudiation of many years of effort and hard work in this country."
+In Amy Mass' paper, "Psychological Effects of the Camps on Japanese Americans," she wrote that, "For the honor-conscious Issei [those born and raised in Japan], it was the repudiation of many years of effort and hard work in this country."

-Similarly, internees who were American citizens felt as though their very identity was under attack.
-The camps' residents were subjected to horrifying conditions, witnessed the humiliation of their families, and felt deeply ashamed of their cultural heritage, leaving them depressed, lonely, and confused.
-National Archives and Records Administration, Records of the War Relocation Authority
+Similarly, internees who were American citizens felt that their identity was under attack.
+The camps' residents were subjected to terrible conditions, witnessed the humiliation of their families, and sometimes even felt ashamed of their cultural heritage, leaving them depressed, lonely, and confused.
+National Archives and Records Administration/Records of the War Relocation Authority

 35 of 45